-At Walter Infant School:
+At Walter Infant School and Nursery

-- We aim to ensure that all our children will be tenacious, inquisitive, diligent and resourceful learners. - We aim to provide a curriculum that meets the needs of all our children, so that we can challenge, inspire and motivate our children to be 'the best they can be'. - We aim to provide opportunities for children to explore, test, question and consolidate their learning in a safe and secure environment which fosters a respect for each other and a desire to know more. - We aim for our children to be resilient, never giving up and being brave enough to learn from their mistakes. - We aim to meet the needs of every child, irrespective of their starting points, so that every child makes good or better progress. - We aim to have a 'Growth Mindset' for all our children, to foster a desire to succeed and to provide opportunities for children to broaden their knowledge and skills.
+- We aim to demonstrate that our children understand and behave in a way that symbolises our core values: Respect, Honesty, Empathy, Kindness and Resilience. - We aim to ensure that all our children will be tenacious, inquisitive, diligent and resourceful learners. - We aim to provide 'A BIG Curriculum for Little People' that meets the needs of all our children, so that we can challenge, inspire and motivate our children to be 'the best they can be'. - We aim to provide opportunities for children to explore, test, question and consolidate their learning in a safe and secure environment which fosters a respect for each other and a desire to know more. - We aim for our children to be resilient, never giving up and being brave enough to learn from their mistakes. - We aim to meet the needs of every child, irrespective of their starting points, so that every child makes good or better progress. - We aim to have a 'Growth Mindset' for all our children, to foster a desire to succeed and to provide opportunities for children to broaden their knowledge and skills.

-2 Through our teaching we aim to:
+2 Through our Quality First Teaching we aim to:

-- enable children to become confident, resourceful, enquiring and independent learners - foster children's self-esteem and help them build positive relationships with other people; - develop children's self-respect and encourage children to respect the culture, ideas, attitudes, values and feelings of others - encourage children to grow into kind, considerate and caring young people - provide children with transferrable and adaptable skills to prepare them for life in a continually changing world on the previous one.
-A variety of strategies are used to develop collaborative and independent learning and to extend pupils problem solving capabilities.
+- enable children to become confident, resourceful, enquiring and independent learners - foster children's self-esteem and help them build positive relationships with other people - develop children's self-respect and encourage children to respect the culture, ideas, attitudes, values and feelings of others - encourage children to grow into kind, considerate and caring young people - provide children with transferrable and adaptable skills to prepare them for life in a continually changing world